RagingRectangle/MadGruber/README.md

 - **sendWorkerCommand:** Send closest worker to a location. `!sendworker lat,lon` (if using dkmur's deviceControl).
 - **eventsCommand:** View list of quest reroll events if enabled.
 - **grepCommand:** Search uploaded file for string and return the lines where it's included (Only slash command).
+- **geofenceCommand:** Convert MAD geofences to other formats to be used in other scanner projects (admins only).
+GeoJSON and "SimpleJSON" (geo.jasparke) formats.
+MAD geofences with multiple sections will be separated into their own areas with random colors.
+Best usage is for something like adding new Poracle area.
+Draw fence in MADmin, run command, copy/paste section into config file.

 PM2:
 - **mads:** List of MAD PM2 processes that should be restarted after truncating quests.